metaborg/spoofax-pie/docs/index.md

 To improve error traceability, errors are reported inline where possible.
 Errors are traced through PIE pipelines and support origin tracking to easily support error traceability and inline errors for all language implementations.

-better builders:
+TODO: better builders:
 non-Stratego commands
 incremental commands
 separate commands from how they are executed support command parameters/arguments continuous execution

-modular and incremental development of Spoofax 3 itself with Gradle
+TODO: modular and incremental development of Spoofax 3 itself with Gradle

 ## Current Status